I was born in Bologna, Italy, where I attended the Academy of Fine Arts in the ’60s.

 I do not plan a work, I do not draw.
 My first communion is therefore with the support material - whether canvas, wood or other - the size and shape of which plays a determining role in the direction the work will take.

-The mark left on a white canvas - brush stroke or other - always reconnects me to a lifelong affinity with Chinese Calligraphy and Painting.
 From a very young age I was inspired by the way a single brushstroke can express the origin of all existence, the root of infinite representations.
 I give ample credibility to the symbolic life of the unconscious.
 The unconscious is a repository

 | HOME| Curriculum Vitae|